exasol/tutorials/tls/doc/tls_introduction.md

 - Data compression and decompression (when enabled)
 - Converting between different data formats as needed

 This layered approach means that when Alice sends an HTTPS request to Bob's server, the application data first gets encrypted by TLS's presentation layer functions.
-While the session layer functions ensure the secure connection is properly maintained throughout the communication.
+Meanwhile, the session layer functions ensure the secure connection is properly maintained throughout the communication.

 ## The Life Cycle of a TLS Connection